Onwrikbaar/NeoDK/README.md

 ### Status
 This is a work in progress.
 The repo will be updated every few weeks until well into 2024.

+### Request
+Please send me an e-mail in case you are building this design and let me know whether you run into any questions or problems.
+It will help me decide how I can best lower the threshold to replicating NeoDK.
+Thanks!

 ### Goals
 1. The last quarter century, innovation in the e-stim realm has been virtually nonexistent, despite massive advances in electronics and cheap computing power.
 Currently available commercial devices are without exception channel-oriented and produce TENS-like waveforms.
 The time has come to get rid of those historical remnants.
 2. It is fairly easy for non-programmers to create, share and improve routines to be played on stereostim setups.
 Currently there is no way to achieve the same for pulse-based e-stim devices.
 This project aims to (eventually) bridge that gap.